karthikpdm/Devops_interview_questions/Devops_mock_interview_1.md

 13. what is ansible.cfg file?
 14. what are the modules have you worked on? which module will you use for getting the file from node to master?
 15. Lets say i have a playbook which has 5 tasks in playbook, first 2 tasks should run on local machine and other 3 tasks should run on node?
+Ans : 1) using the single play and the multiple play so in the multiple play we can mention the multiple hosts so in the first host we can run the 2 tasks amd in the other host we can run the other 3 tasks.
+2) usin the when condition also we can do this purpose.

 Jenkins
 -----------------------------------------------------------------------------------------------------------------------